We may receive compensation when you click on links to products from our partners.

 Does It Meet Your Needs?

 Ask yourself what you want from the course, and then consider if your chosen course meets your needs.
-These questions could include independent
+These questions could include independent learning, discounts for parents, or a culture that understands the unique needs of each student.

 If you do not feel the course will meet your needs, you shouldn’t settle for it.
 Instead, keep on looking, because you will come across a course that is right for you and will meet your needs eventually.